Tencent/tdesign-vue/src/icon/icon.en-US.md

 :: BASE_DOC ::

-### Install tdesign-icons-vue-next
+### Install tdesign-icons-vue

 Icons are published and managed as a separate npm package.
-If you want to use it directly in your project, please install `tdesign-icons-vue-next`.
-At the same time, `tdesign-vue-next` also includes icons and supports direct use through `t-icon`.
+If you want to use it directly in your project, please install `tdesign-icons-vue`.
+At the same time, `tdesign-vue` also includes icons and supports direct use through `t-icon`.

 ### Import on-demand